-In the Province of British Columbia, the government or "Crown" owns 95% of the timberlands from which most of the timber we consume is harvested.
+In the Province of British Columbia, the government or "Crown" owns 94% of the land from which the majority of the timber the Company consumes is harvested.
 Forest and timber harvesting operations on Crown land in B.C. are regulated under the Forest and Range Practices Act (British Columbia) and the Forest Act (British Columbia).
-The Government of B.C. is responsible for setting the harvest levels, approving forest stewardship plans and cutting permits, determining the stumpage system and managing compliance and enforcement.
+The Government of B.C. is responsible for setting the harvest levels, approving forest stewardship plans and cutting permits, determining the stumpage system, and managing compliance and enforcement.